-- 1 Sufficient number of beds to admit patients of both genders and with a variety of medical diseases. - 2 Organised ambulatory care, outpatient follow-up clinics and link with extended care facilities for rehabilitation and chronic care. - 3 Facilities for care of critically ill patients, e.g. CCU, ICU, HDU. - 4 Consultations from a broad range of Surgical disciplines. - 5 Sufficient number of Trainers directly supervising trainees in patient management during regular ward rounds, emergency calls, ambulatory care and outpatient services. - 6 Resident emergency duties for the trainees at a frequency of at least four times per month.
+- 1 Sufficient number of beds to admit patients of both genders and with a variety of medical diseases. - 2 Organised ambulatory care, outpatient follow-up clinics and link with extended care facilities for rehabilitation and chronic care. - 3 Facilities for care of critically ill patients, e.g. CCU, ICU, HDU. - 4 Consultations from a broad range of Surgical disciplines. - 5 Sufficient number of Trainers directly supervising trainees in patient management during regular ward rounds, emergency calls, ambulatory care and outpatient services. - 6 Resident emergency duties for the trainees at a frequency of at least four times per month. - 7 Regular medical audits to review the outcome of treatment and interventional procedures, and referral to the pathologists to perform autopsies to resolve diagnostic problems. - 8 Laboratory diagnostic support, including chemical pathology, immunology, haematology, microbiology and histopathology services. - 9 Diagnostic imaging support, including radiology, ultrasonography, computed tomography, magnetic resonance imaging and nuclear medicine imaging. - 10 Maintenance of complete and high-quality medical records with easy and prompt accessibility at all times.

-- Regular medical audits to review the outcome of treatment and interventional procedures, and referral to the pathologists to perform autopsies to resolve diagnostic problems. - 8 Laboratory diagnostic support, including chemical pathology, immunology, haematology, microbiology and histopathology services. - 9 Diagnostic imaging support, including radiology, ultrasonography, computed tomography, magnetic resonance imaging and nuclear medicine imaging. - Maintenance of complete and high quality medical records with easy and prompt accessibility at all times. - 11 Structured education programmes including case presentation, journal club and grand round, X-ray meeting and clinicopathological conference. - 12 Availability of the following facilities: - 12.1 Residential facilities for on-call duties - 12.2 Medical library with core journals in Internal Medicine and computerised literature search systems. - 12.3 Meeting rooms with adequate facilities including audiovisual aids for educational activities. - 12.4 Information technology facilities for preparation of clinical presentations/ seminars.
+- 11 Structured education programmes including case presentation, journal club and grand round, X-ray meeting and clinicopathological conference. - 12 Availability of the following facilities: - 12.1 Residential facilities for on-call duties - 12.2 Electronic devices installed with literature search engines and online medical resources including e-journals & e-books in Internal Medicine and related disciplines for clinical management and research. - 12.3 Meeting rooms with adequate facilities including audiovisual aids for educational activities. - 12.4 Information technology facilities for preparation of clinical presentations/ seminars.